siuying/picket/README.md

 - Add sites by "Add" button
 - Sites will be checked every 5 minutes (configurable at config/application.yml)
-- On status change, email notification will be sent (configured in config/application.yml)
+- On status change, email notification will be sent (configurable in config/application.yml)

 ## License